vesuvius-sys/TWK3R/README.md

 <img width="1280" height="480" alt="header_repository" src="https://github.com/user-attachments/assets/8e82b281-6260-477a-82b3-a9c0b5635c74" />
 <div align="center">

 # TWK3R

 **A unified Windows utility for system inspection, diagnostics, and configuration management.**

-Closed source.
+Source is closed.
 Binaries only.
 Official releases are published exclusively through this repository.

+This tool is designed for user privacy on systems they own.
+It is not intended to bypass security systems, evade detection, or interfere with forensic investigations in enterprise or law enforcement environments.
 </div>

 ---